CharlesDavidEly/advanced-garch/README.md

-# DCC-GJR-GARCH
+# GJR-GARCH(1,1)

-This project showcases an advanced GARCH implementation in Python.
-It determines parameters defining the volatility of each stock's returns, the correlations between them, and then plugs this volatility model into a Monte Carlo simulation to model stock prices with leveraged, correlated volatility clustering.
+This project showcases an advanced GARCH implementation in Python, GJR-GARCH(1,1).
+It pulls a stock's data from Yahoo Finance, determines the parameters best defining the variance of its returns, and then plugs this variance model into a Monte Carlo simulation to model future stock prices with asymmetric volatility clustering.

-# GARCH

-## GARCH(1,1)

-## Monte Carlo

-# GJR-GARCH

-# DCC-GARCH